rsksmart/devportal/docs/04-resources/06-guides/two-way-peg-app/overview.md

 - Peg-in: A conversion from BTC to RBTC.
 See [Glossary](/resources/guides/two-way-peg-app/glossary/) page for more explanation.
     - **Note: The peg-in process is final and cannot be reverted**.
+    - **Native pegin transaction has 17 hours estimated time to completion**.

 - Peg-out: A conversion from RBTC to BTC.
 This current version of the 2 way peg app.
 See [pegout](/resources/guides/two-way-peg-app/pegout/) for more explanation.
+    - **Native pegin transaction has 34 hours estimated time to completion**.

 ## Why use the 2 way peg app?